 So thriving in times of stress is not so much about how to manage stress, as it is about how to look after yourself on a daily basis so that you are less likely to become stressed in the first place.

-Generally when you are stressed you can get so caught up in the external event that you can forget to breathe or slow down and really tune into what is going on within.
+Generally when you are stressed you can get so caught up in the external event that you forget to breathe or slow down and really tune into what is going on within.
 If you can connect with your emotional distress, your intellectual confusion, your physical exhaustion or your spiritual malaise then you have a better opportunity to get to the root of the issue rather than running from your discomfort and feeling like a victim of circumstance.
 Things you perceive as mistakes, hindrances and stressors could just be opportunities to do things differently.

-If you can stop and breathe to ground and focus yourself then you can create a space to question your behaviours and take responsibility for your actions.
+If you can stop and breathe in order to ground and focus yourself then you can create a space to question your behaviours and take responsibility for your actions.
 While you can’t control the flow of the world you can support yourself by nurturing the flow and balance within your own body, mind and spirit.

 Physically, mentally and emotionally you are governed by your body’s internal biological clock.
 There is a cyclic ebb and flow of energy within your body and in Chinese medicine there are specific two-hour periods throughout the day when qi (energy) is at its peak within each organ system (see table below).
 Reconnecting with your natural body clock and daily rhythms is the key to self care and will allow you to flow through your day in the least stressful way.

 We often hear that the six best doctors are water, exercise, sunshine, fresh air, good diet, and rest.
-It turns out that when you apply these can be just as important as what you are doing.
+It turns out that the time that you do these can be just as important as what you are doing.
 So have a look at the table below to better understand why you might benefit from spending some time in nature by exercising first thing in the morning and then spending 15 min in the sun at noon.
 Eat breakfast like a king, lunch like a prince and dinner like a pauper to best nourish yourself and hydrate regularly throughout the day.
 At the end of the day be in bed by 10.30 for the most restful sleep you can get.

 Listening to and reconnecting with the natural flow of your body will help you to become physically grounded and flexible, mentally alert and adaptable, emotionally awake and agile, and spiritually aware and open to guidance so that you can roll with the punches and keep what stresses you to a minimum.